Co-operative Identity and Branding

 Program (Schedule, Sessions & Speakers)

-We are pleased to have 40+ speakers/session leads from 11 countries participating in this international event.
+We were pleased to have 46 speakers/session leads from 11 countries participating in this international event.

-Download the schedule, session descriptions and speak biographies in a PDF below (as well as tech and language info).
+Download the schedule, session descriptions and speak biographies in a PDF below.

 ____________________________________